 Regular waxing protects the paint surface and helps retain new vehicle appearance.
-After waxing, polishing is recommended to remove built-up residue and to avoid a "weathered" appearance.
+Polishing is recommended to remove built-up wax residue and to avoid a weathered appearance before re-applying wax.

 A NISSAN dealer can assist you in choosing the proper product.